LoggerEssentials/ErrorHandling/README.md

 ## Why should I care?

-`ErrorHandling` helps you getting every type of problem in your logging-channels.
+`CoreErrorHandlers` helps you getting every type of problem in your logging-channels.

 ## How does it work?

-`ErrorHandling` uses most of PHP's capabilities to capture _notices_, _warnings_, _errors_, _exceptions_ and even _fatal errors_ in most situations and redirect them to user-defined PSR-3 compatible logging channels.
+`CoreErrorHandlers` uses most of PHP's capabilities to capture _notices_, _warnings_, _errors_, _exceptions_ and even _fatal errors_ in most situations and redirect them to user-defined PSR-3 compatible logging channels.

 Typically you would end up having something like this: